This website uses cookies to help you make the most of your visit.

 Pharmacy context

 The pharmacy is part of a local shopping and community centre complex in Middlesbrough.
 It changed ownership in November 2023.
-The pharmacy’s main services include dispensing NHS prescriptions and selling over-the-counter medicines.
-It provides substance misuse services to people.
-And it offers people the option to collect their medicines through an automated collection point situated to the side of the premises.
-The pharmacy offers a medicine delivery service to people.
+The pharmacy’s main services include dispensing NHS prescriptions, selling over-the-counter medicines and providing NHS consultations to people.
+These include the Pharmacy First service, New Medicine Service, and blood pressure checks.
+It offers people the option to collect their medicines through an automated collection point situated to the side of the premises.
+And the pharmacy offers a medicine delivery service to people.

 Inspection summary findings